Download the PHP package esi/pagination without Composer

 - Pagination model

 The two main operations the Paginator service will perform on your collection (or data set) are denoted by two callback methods passed to the Paginator service.
 The first one is the Item total callback.
-This callback is used to determine the total number of items in your collection (returned as an integer).
+This callback is used to determine the total amount of items in your collection (returned as an integer).
 The second one is the Slice callback.
 This callback actually slices your collection given an offset and length argument.

 Basic Usage

-Ok, lets go with the most basic example - paginating over an array.
+First, the most basic example — paginating over an array.

 There are lots of other pieces of metadata held within the pagination object.
 These can be used for building first, last, previous and next buttons.